• Skip to primary navigation

 Over the years, I have tried several options for homemade curtains.
 I have used bulk fabric, scraps that I have pieced together, old aprons, and even hankies.
 The best reason to use a vintage tablecloth is the edges of the fabric are already finished.
 There’s no need to hem and tablecloths are often beautifully detailed.

 If you don’t have a vintage tablecloth, don’t fret, you can try the other options listed above.
 You can also use a new tablecloth, too.
-The benefit of using vintage is it’s a fun way to repurpose old materials, give materials that may have slight damage new life, and enjoying old family pieces in new ways!
+The benefit of using vintage is it’s a fun way to repurpose old materials, give materials that may have slight damage new life, and enjoy old family pieces in new ways!

-Next, with your sewing machine, set the stitch type to zig zag or something equivalent and sew along the 1/2 pinned line, removing pins as you sew.
+Next, with your sewing machine, set the stitch type to zig-zag or something equivalent and sew along the 1/2 pinned line, removing pins as you sew.
 You will have a gap between the folded layers for the curtain rod.

 If needed, make any adjustments to your curtain length and sew a simple hem.